SFE Attorney: Cliff Wilson

 Plaintiff’s counsel relied on a res ipsa theory in an attempt to prove negligence of the hotel.
 Their main argument was that doors don’t just fall; the hotel must have been negligent because the door did fall, and negligence should be inferred due to the fact that the door fell.
 Plaintiff claimed negligence based on failure to inspect for safety hazards, failure to maintain the structure surrounding the door, failing to warn of the potential unsafe door, and in allowing plaintiff to occupy the room.

-At the beginning of the dispute, Tasha and her clients boldly decided to deny all liability and did not make a pre-filing offer.
-This decision reflects the great deal of trust Tasha’s clients had in their attorney’s skills.
-Under ORS 20.080 if Tasha had returned with anything less than a full defense verdict her clients would have been required to pay attorney’s fees.
+At the beginning of the dispute, Cliff made the bold decision to deny all liability and did not make a pre-filing offer.
+This decision reflects the great deal of trust the clients had in our attorney’s skills.
+Under ORS 20.080, if we had returned with anything less than a full defense verdict, our clients would have been required to pay attorney’s fees.

-Tasha argued that the reason the door came out of the frame was because the plaintiff and her family were angry at being kicked out of the hotel.
-She reasoned that in a fit of anger they hit, kicked, or slammed the door, causing it to become damaged, and to ultimately come crashing down.
+The primary argument was that the reason the door came out of the frame was because the plaintiff and her family were angry at being kicked out of the hotel.
+The theory went that in a fit of anger they hit, kicked, or slammed the door, causing it to become damaged, and to ultimately come crashing down.

-To back up her theory, Tasha brought in the manager of the hotel, who testified that there had never been any previous problems with the door.
+To back up this theory, the manager of the hotel appeared in person and testified that there had never been any previous problems with the door.
 He also stated that a maid at the hotel heard a loud bang (like a gunshot) immediately before the door fell.
 Further, he indicated that the plaintiffs were quite upset at being asked to leave the premises.
-Tasha also had photographic evidence showing that the wooden frame was split from top to bottom, a type of damage that doesn’t occur from neglect, but does occur when a sudden strong force is exerted on the wood.
-During a meticulous cross-examination Tasha was able to get the plaintiff to admit that she had no concerns about the supposedly neglected door.
-In fact, her and her children “used that door 10 times a day” for two months and never once had a problem.
+Cliff’s team had also obtained photographic evidence showing that the wooden frame was split from top to bottom, a type of damage that doesn’t occur from neglect, but does occur when a sudden strong force is exerted on the wood.
+During a meticulous cross-examination, plaintiff admitted that she had no concerns about the supposedly neglected door.
+In fact, her and her children had “used that door 10 times a day” for two months and never once had a problem.

-The arbitrator of the case found Tasha’s version of events to be much more credible than the plaintiff’s.
-A complete defense verdict was awarded, and needless to say Tasha’s clients are very pleased that they don’t have to pay a penny to the plaintiff!
+The arbitrator found the Team Wilson version of events to be much more credible than the plaintiff’s.
+A complete defense verdict was awarded and our clients were especially pleased that they didn’t have to pay a penny to the plaintiff!